-- ❖ The relationship of the concept of 'dog' or 'tree' to the individual dogs or trees is the relationship of universal to particulars - ❖ One debate that has endured throughout the history of philosophy has been over what exactly is the nature of the universal.
+- The relationship of the concept of 'dog' or 'tree' to the individual dogs or trees is the relationship of universals to particulars. - One debate that has endured throughout the history of philosophy has been over what exactly is the nature of a universal.